nuxencs/seasonpackarr/README.md

   default.

 A qBittorrent client must set either `import.savePath` or `import.category`.
 Transmission has no categories and no content layout, so configure `import.savePath` or leave it empty to use the session download directory.
-Transmission always hash-checks existing data when a torrent is added, so the import verifies before starting and only genuinely missing episodes get downloaded.
+Deluge requires `import.savePath`.
+Transmission forces a hash check after add.
+Deluge uses its normal initial check before transferring pieces.
+Both clients account for present data, so only genuinely missing episodes get downloaded.

 ### Smart Mode